georgalis/pub/know/ProOps/framework.md

 project will document the risk factors, in addition to the design and check phases.

 Generally, individuals will have more expertise in one phase, and less in the other three.
-Understanding a Handy's scope and relative level of development is the first step toward interpretation.
-The scope classification aligns development across phase handoffs.
-Just as a document's scope and relevance are the first technical assertions made, so should they be identified for interpretation across areas of expertise, in phase handoffs.
+Understanding the scope and development level are the first steps in document interpretation.
+The scope classification prepares the handoff recipient and aligns development, across phases.
+Just as a document's scope
+and relevance are the first technical assertions made, so should they be identified for interpretation across areas of expertise, in phase handoffs.